Aurora Energy must do better to avoid power outages says Consumer Advocacy Council

-The latest series of power outages in Dunedin has prompted us to issue a “please explain” to network company Aurora Energy.
+The latest series of power outages in Dunedin has prompted the Consumer Advocacy Council to issue a “please explain” to network company Aurora Energy.

-“We are very disappointed to hear that consumers in central Dunedin have had to endure power outages on winter evenings, some lasting several hours,” our chair Deborah Hart said in a statement.
+“We are very disappointed to hear that consumers in central Dunedin have had to endure power outages on winter evenings, some lasting several hours,” said Consumer Advocacy Council Chair Deborah Hart.

 The outages appear to have been caused by demand rising to take advantage of free power hours offered by retailers.